astro-stan/libitc/README.md

 meson test -C test-build
 ```

-> :bulb: If you have [Valgind](https://valgrind.org/) installed and available on your `$PATH`, Meson will automatically use it to check for possible memory leaks or other undesired behaviour while executing the unit tests.
+> :bulb: If you have [Valgind](https://valgrind.org/) installed and available on your `$PATH`, Meson will automatically use it to check for memory leaks or other undesired behaviour while executing the unit tests.

 ## License